-The theory based on the Big Five factors is called the Five Factor Model (FFM).
-The Big Five factors are openness, conscientiousness, extraversion, agreeableness, and neuroticism.
+The theory based on the Big Five factors is called the five-factor model (FFM).
+The five factors are openness, conscientiousness, extraversion, agreeableness, and neuroticism.
 Acronyms commonly used to refer to the five traits collectively are OCEAN, NEOAC, or CANOE.
-Beneath each factor, a cluster of correlated specific traits is found; for example, extraversion includes such related qualities as gregariousness, assertiveness, excitement seeking, warmth, activity, and positive emotions.
-The Big Five model is able to account for different traits in personality without overlapping.
+Beneath each global factor, a cluster of correlated and more specific primary factors are found; for example, extraversion includes such related qualities as gregariousness, assertiveness, excitement seeking, warmth, activity, and positive emotions.:24 The Big Five model is able to account for different traits in personality without overlapping.

 As is the case with most IPIP scales, these were developed by identifying IPIP items that, when summed into a scale, correlate highly with an existing measure.
 The first three inventories, under the heading "The Big-Five Factor Structure," are IPIP measures designed to correlate with five-factor scales whose items are trait adjectives.
 The first of these is labeled "Big-Five 5 Broad Domains. " If one follows its link labeled “Comparison Table,” one will find descriptions of both 50-item and 100-item IPIP inventories designed to correlate highly with the five adjective markers described in the following article: Goldberg, L.

 Academic achievement, income, IQ.
 Education level & career prospects: Beat the 1:50 odds with a high IQ A higher level of education paves the way for high prestige jobs where the work is challenging & complex, but rewarding.
 Education level, occupation level and income are closely linked.
 Competition for top tier jobs for university graduates is intense.
 The average number of graduates chasing every job on offer in 2009 in the UK is 50:1.

 For the 22 fields of study included both as intended majors from the College Board's report and as completed majors in Steve's table, the estimated IQ values correlate with one another at .77 (p=0).
 So for the most part, the cognitive pecking order by degree stays the same ahead of entering school as it does once a BA has been obtained.
 Assuming the mean IQ of SAT test-takers included in a report by the College Board to be 103*, the estimated average IQ of students by intended college major follow.
 The estimates exclude writing results, which were added in 2005 and constitute what is generally considered the least objectively reliable part of the test**.